-The main thing buyers are worried about is whether the bedroom has enough room for it to count as a bedroom.
+The main thing buyers are worried about is whether the bedroom has enough room to count as a bedroom.
 The law is concerned with size, too.
-Depending on where you look, you will find that a bedroom should be at least 70 to 80 square feet, or that it should be at least 7 feet in any horizontal direction.
+Depending on where you look, you will find that a bedroom should be at least 70 to 80 square feet or be at least 7 feet in any horizontal direction.

 2. Egress (A Way Out)

 For safety, it is important that a bedroom – a place where someone would be sleeping – needs to have at least two ways to get out if necessary.
-The first means of egress is a door, the one that allows entry and exit into the room.
-For a bedroom, one of the means of egress needs to go to the outside of the building.
+The first means of egress is a door that allows entry and exit into the room.
+For a bedroom, one of the means of egress needs to go outside the building.

-Think a window large enough to crawl through.
-Fire code dictates the dimensions of the window, so check your local codes to make sure the window in your bedroom meets local requirements.
+Think of a window large enough to crawl through.
+Fire code dictates the window’s dimensions, so check your local codes to make sure the window in your bedroom meets local requirements.